-Denver Fashion Week (DFW) is one of the city’s largest fashion showcase featuring emerging designers, local boutiques, national brands, hair stylists, makeup artists and models.
+Denver Fashion Week (DFW) presented by Mile High Luxury Real Estate is one of the city’s largest fashion showcase featuring emerging designers, local boutiques, national brands, hair stylists, makeup artists and models.
 Every season, the production levels up for an enticing experience.
 This is especially true for the gamut of designers.
 Of course, we love the veterans but there’s something magical about the new designers.
 They bring a fresh outlook to each night and best of all, they bring variety.
 This year we wanted you to get to know some of these fresh-faced designers before their big nights.
 Take a look at the DFW Fall ’18 freshman class.

 Felicia Benavidez of Vintage Frame of Mind